snigo/color/README.md

 #### `sRGBColor.alpha`

-Returns the value of the alpha-channel of the color.
+Returns the value of the alpha channel of the color.
 Number in [0...1] range, where 0 is completely transparent and 1 - has full opacity.

 ```js